You will use a computer throughout your Open University studies, so you'll need a laptop or PC with reliable internet access. You can use it to:

 You don't need to be an IT genius to study with us – and you'll develop your computer skills as you study.
 But to make the best possible start on your course, you should be able to write and edit documents and spreadsheets, send and receive email, find your way around online, download files and use online forums.
 You should also be aware of the essentials of computer security to keep your data and personal information safe.

-If you are an IT genius there's lots of scope for you to tap into exciting new technology to enhance your learning – and you can even study on a smartphone or tablet.
+If you are an IT genius there's lots of scope for you to tap into exciting new technology to enhance your learning – some activities can be studied on a smartphone or tablet.

 You'll probably need to improve your computing skills before you start studying for a qualification.
 You could do this by going to a local college or adult education class.
 Try Learn Direct, or ask at your local library for a list of local courses.
 When you start a qualification with the OU, Stage 1 modules will help you develop your IT skills so that you're ready to study at degree level.
 For example, you'll start using forums, or submitting work online for assessment.